-Considering asymptomatic transmission of COVID-19 may be possible in pregnant or recently pregnant women, as with the general population, all women with epidemiologic history of contact should be carefully monitored.
+Considering asymptomatic transmission of COVID-19 may be possible in pregnant or recently pregnant women, as with the general population all women with epidemiologic history of contact should be carefully monitored.

-Pregnant women with suspected, probable, or confirmed COVID-19, including women who may need to spend time in isolation, should have access to woman-centred, respectful skilled care, including obstetric, fetal medicine and neonatal care, as well as mental health and psychosocial support, with readiness to care for maternal and neonatal complications.
+Pregnant women with a suspected, probable or confirmed COVID-19 infection, including women who may need to spend time in isolation, should have access to woman-centred, respectful skilled care, including obstetric, foetal medicine and neonatal care, as well as mental health and psychosocial support, with readiness to care for maternal and neonatal complications.

-Remark 1: Appropriate IPC measures and prevention of complications as described above also apply to pregnant and recently pregnant women, including those with miscarriage, late pregnancy fetal loss, and postpartum/postabortion women.
+Remark 1: Appropriate IPC measures and prevention of complications as described above, also apply to pregnant and recently pregnant women including those with miscarriage, late pregnancy fetal loss and postpartum/postabortion women.
 These IPC precautions should be applied for all interactions between an infected caregiver and a child.

 Remark 2: Mode of birth should be individualized based on obstetric indications and the woman's preferences.
-WHO recommends that caesarean section should ideally be undertaken only when medically justified (https://apps.who.int/iris/bitstream/handle/10665/161442/WHO_RHR_15.02_eng.pdf?sequence=1).
+WHO recommends that caesarean section should ideally only be undertaken when medically justified (https://apps.who.int/iris/bitstream/handle/10665/161442/WHO RHR 15.02 eng.pdf?sequence=1).